rseah145/smw-term2/lesson_7/Theory.md

 ## Defining Certificate Requirements
 Microsoft Win Server enables secure data access based on the use of <b>digital certificates</b>

-Certificates allow users or systems to prove to others that they aare who they say they are
+Certificates allow users or systems to prove to others that they are who they say they are

 Before you can use digital certificates, you need to design a <b>Public Key Infrastructure (PKI)</b>